Which are the best PEMF Machines?

 A recent example was a couple who nearly purchased one of our systems.
 They changed their minds after speaking to a self-styled PEMF guru, who persuaded them that our systems were too weak and that they’d get better results from a much higher intensity system.
 After some shallow training, and a few days of frequent use, they both became very unwell, until they had to seek medical treatment and one was admitted to hospital.
 They fully recovered, but were not very happy!

 Another example is with devices sold for use while sleeping, a use we don’t agree with anyway, even with a low-intensity PEMF mat.
-What the best-known device of this type uses is a small coil applicator that has to put out a powerful field to reach the entire body.
+What the best-known device of this type uses is a small coil applicator.
+Being tiny, it has to put out a powerful field to reach the entire body.
 Our immediate reaction after using it a few nights in a row was waking up energized but feeling wired — a vaguely pleasant but also unpleasant state.
 Your body is at its most vulnerable and does most of its automatic healing while you’re asleep; feeling wired is the exact opposite of how you should be feeling in the morning.

 So why are the wrong types of system being sold for the wrong uses to the wrong types of user?
 They’re mostly sold by online catalogue shops, claiming to be objective, “independent” advisers.
 Just like mail-order catalogues, the core of their business is striking deals with small manufacturers who are desperate for market share and happy to give the catalogues very large profit margins.